PredixDev/px-simple-chart-common-behavior/README.md

 bower install
 ```

-#### Step Two: Import the component at the head of your component's HTML file
+#### Step Two: Import the component in the head of your component's HTML file

 ```html
 <link rel="import" href="../px-simple-chart-common-behavior/px-simple-chart-common-behavior.html" />